 3. Aloe Vera

-Aloe vera is a medicinal plant that has moisturizing, soothing, and cooling properties.
+The Aloe vera plant is medicinal and has moisturizing, soothing, and cooling properties.

 Often listed as an ingredient in many store-bought lubricants, aloe vera in the gel form is a gentle lube for your vagina and anus.
 Aloe is also a natural treatment for vaginal dryness.

-Aloe is water-based and therefore, aloe vera gel compatible with all condoms - including latex and polyurethane condoms - and adult sex toys.
+Aloe is water based, and therefore, aloe vera gel is compatible with all condoms - including latex and polyurethane condoms - and adult sex toys.

 Just remember to buy pure, organic aloe vera gel from a reputed brand.
-It should not have alcohol or parabens.
+It should be alcohol and paraben free.
 Alternatively, you can harvest your home-grown aloe plant for its gel.

 Nagaimo or Chinese yam is an exotic ingredient and may not feature in your pantry.
 But it could add some excitement to your homemade lube experiment.

-When cooked, Nagaimo gets a super slippery, slimy texture, which provides great lubrication.
+When cooked, Nagaimo gets a super slippery, slimy texture, which provides excellent lubrication.